almostearthling/whenever/README.md

 | `condition` | N/A     | the name of the associated _event_ based condition (mandatory)                      |
 | `query`     | N/A     | the _WQL_ query used specify what criteria must be satisfied for the event to occur |

+As with DBus _match rules_, **whenever** does not do any parsing or check on the provided query: an incorrect query will only cause the event registration to fail and log an error message, at least in the _debug_ log level.

 Every event returned by the system matches the criteria specified in the _query_, and will cause the assigned condition to fire.

-> **Warning**: some antimalware tools might detect event subscriptions as suspicious.
+> **Warning:** some antimalware tools might detect event subscriptions as suspicious.

 #### Command line